paulmillr/noble-secp256k1/README.md

 function sign(
   messageHash: Hex, // message hash (not message) which would be signed
-  privateKey: Hex, // private key which will sign the hash opts?: { lowS: boolean, extraEntropy: boolean | Hex } // optional params ): Signature;
+  privateKey: Hex, // private key which will sign the hash opts?: { lowS: boolean; extraEntropy: boolean | Hex } // optional params ): Signature;
 function signAsync(
   messageHash: Hex,